-- good process delivers good outcomes; - the importance of organisational self-awareness; - the importance of sound governance; - the importance of sound risk management; - the importance of regular reporting/monitoring; - investment up front is more cost-effective than 'recovery action' - it can be tough when the spotlight stops on any organisation - in contracting out, ensure the incentives for the private sector are appropriately aligned to the programme or project objectives; - keeping an eye on cost-shifting in other jurisdictions.
+- good process delivers good outcomes; - the importance of organisational self-awareness; - the importance of sound governance; - the importance of sound risk management; - the importance of regular reporting/monitoring; - the importance of sound records management and accountability processes; - investment up front is more cost-effective than 'recovery action' - it can be tough when the spotlight stops on any organisation - in contracting out, ensure the incentives for the private sector are appropriately aligned to the programme or project objectives; - keeping an eye on cost-shifting in other jurisdictions.

-Our audit reports have also identified a range of other influences which can make a positive difference to performance.
+Our audit reports have also identified a range of other influences that can make a positive difference to performance.
 These include:

-- the interest of the CEO in good governance and good practices; - having the right skills (number and level); - being clear on expectations (and accountabilities) - encourage a culture of a self-evaluating/self-regulating system - encourage Internal Audit to review your systems; - putting the blowtorch on critical assessments; - having an effective Audit Committee - having the Audit Committee review and refer relevant ANAO findings & recommendations to programme managers and Committees of the Parliament commonly extend their inquiries into audit reports by considering both policy and administrative aspects of the programmes subject to audit.
+- the interest of the CEO in good governance and good practices; - having the right skills (number and level); - being clear on expectations (and accountabilities) - encourage a culture of a self-evaluating/self-regulating system - encourage Internal Audit to review your systems; - putting the blowtorch on critical assessments; - having an effective Audit Committee - having the Audit Committee review and refer relevant ANAO/ACT AGO findings & recommendations to programme managers and Committees of the Parliament and the ACT Legislative Assembly commonly extend their inquiries into audit reports by considering both policy and administrative aspects of the programmes subject to audit.

-Performance audits are also used by Parliament to inform its work on the operation of key programmes
+Performance audits are also used by Parliament/ACT Legislative Assembly to inform its work on the operation of key programmes

-The ANAO is in a fortunate position to have an overview of the Australian Government public sector
+Both audit offices are in a fortunate position to have an overview of the Australian Government public sector

-- agencies expect us to bring our experience to the table - we also consider it is important for the ANAO to leverage its experience for the benefit of the public sector - : through the production of Better Practice Guides and Newsletters
+- agencies expect us to bring our experience to the table - we also consider it is important for each office to leverage its experience for the benefit of the public sector - : through the production of Better Practice Guides.

-Three of our recent 'best sellers' in our Better Practice Guide range are:
+Three of the recent 'best sellers' in the ANAO Better Practice Guide range are:

-- Developing and Managing Contracts February 2007 - Implementation of Programme and Policy Initiatives October 2006 - Preparation of Financial Statements by Public Sector Entities April 2006
+- Developing and Managing Contracts February 2007 - Implementation of Programme and Policy Initiatives October 2006 - Preparation of Financial Statements by Public Sector Entities April 2006 performance audits are an accepted and important component of the landscape of public administration, and give a profile to the work of the ANAO and the ACT AGO;